ianterrell/spark-hackathon-2017/Display/README.markdown

 ## Getting Started

-Make sure your Photon is flashed with the application in `firmware.particle`.
+Make sure your Photon is flashed with the application in `firmware.ino`.

 1. Clone this repo
 1. From this app's directory, build the dependencies with `carthage build`